awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-uppercase.md

 1. \(Optional\) Under **Payload \- *optional***, add JSON text to provide your Lambda function with additional information\.

-   A payload is optional JSON text that you can provide to your Lambda function as input for all invocations coming from a specific S3 Object Lambda access point\.
-To customize the behaviors for multiple Object Lambda access points that invoke the same Lambda function, you can configure payloads with different parameters, thereby extending the flexibility of your Lambda function\.
+   A payload is optional JSON text that you can provide to your Lambda function as input for all invocations coming from a specific S3 Object Lambda Access Point\.
+To customize the behaviors for multiple Object Lambda Access Points that invoke the same Lambda function, you can configure payloads with different parameters, thereby extending the flexibility of your Lambda function\.

    For more information about payload, see [Event context format and usage](olap-event-context.md)\.

-1. \(Optional\) For **Request metrics \- *optional***, choose **Disable** or **Enable** to add Amazon S3 monitoring to your Object Lambda access point\.
+1. \(Optional\) For **Request metrics \- *optional***, choose **Disable** or **Enable** to add Amazon S3 monitoring to your Object Lambda Access Point\.
 Request metrics are billed at the standard Amazon CloudWatch rate\.
 For more information, see [CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.

 1. Under **Object Lambda Access Point policy \- *optional***, keep the default setting\.

    \(Optional\) You can set a resource policy\.
-This resource policy grants the `GetObject` API permission to use the specified Object Lambda access point\.
+This resource policy grants the `GetObject` API permission to use the specified Object Lambda Access Point\.

 1. Keep the remaining settings set to the defaults, and choose **Create Object Lambda Access Point**\.